github/docs/content/packages/managing-container-images-with-github-container-registry/index.md

 ---
 title: Managing container images with GitHub Container Registry
-intro: 'Learn how to manage container images using a supported CLI or on {{ site.data.variables.product.prodname_dotcom }}.'
+intro: 'Learn how to manage container images using a supported CLI or on {% data variables.product.prodname_dotcom %}.'
 versions:
   free-pro-team: '*'
 ---